 - The Dean's Office will submit the student's appeal to the instructor with a copy to the department head.

-STEP 4 The instructor should submit a response to the College of Humanities Dean’s Office using Form #3 - Instructor's Response within two weeks.
+STEP 4 The instructor should submit a response to the College of Humanities Dean’s Office using Form #3 - Instructor's Response no later than the end of Week 7 of the semester.
 The Dean's Office will notify the student and cc the department head with the instructor's determination.

-STEP 5 If the instructor is not available or the matter is not resolved within the two-week period, the student has one additional week to notify the Dean's Office that they would like to readdress and submit the written appeal to the department head.
+STEP 5 If the instructor is not available or the matter is not resolved by the end of Week 7, the student has until the end of Week 8 of the semester to notify the Dean's Office that they would like to readdress and submit the written appeal to the department head.
 Once notified, the Dean's Office will submit the student's appeal and the instructor's response to the department head for review.

 STEP 6 The department head will use Form #4 - Department Head's Response to provide a recommendation regarding the appeal.
-The department head’s response should be returned to the Dean's Office within two weeks.
+The department head’s response should be returned to the Dean's Office no later than the end of Week 10 of the semester.
 The Dean's Office will provide the student and the instructor with the department head's recommendation.
 If the department head recommends the grade be changed, the instructor can decide whether or not to accept that recommendation.
 If the instructor chooses not to change the grade, they will notify the student, the department head, and the Dean's Office in writing.

-STEP 7 If the department head's review does not resolve the matter to the student's satisfaction within a two-week period, the student shall, within one week thereafter, notify the Dean's Office that they would like to readdress and submit the written appeal to the vice dean.
+STEP 7 If the department head's review does not resolve the matter to the student's satisfaction, the student shall notify the Dean's Office no later than Week 11 of the semester that they would like to readdress and submit the written appeal to the vice dean.

 STEP 8 The vice dean shall review the student’s appeal and take appropriate action.
 If the basis of the appeal is the fundamental fairness of treatment of the student by the instructor, the vice dean will convene a committee to review the case.